dlemstra/magick-wasm/README.md

 You can download the npm package from here: https://www.npmjs.com/package/@imagemagick/magick-wasm.

-Follow me on twitter([@MagickNET](https://twitter.com/MagickNET)) to receive information about new downloads and changes to magick-wasm and ImageMagick.
+Follow me on bluesky ([@dirk.lemstra.org](https://bsky.app/profile/dirk.lemstra.org)) to receive information about new downloads and changes to magick-wasm and ImageMagick.

 ## Release notes